codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-pat-setup.md

 * Secret in runtime cluster with OAuth2 Application credentials
 * Config-map that references the secret

-> Reuse the same GitHub OAuth2 CSDP application across runtimes by applying the secret and config-map to _every runtime_.
+> Reuse the same GitHub OAuth2 application across runtimes by applying the secret and config-map to _every runtime_.